vschaik/Make-Some-Noise/README.md

-# Make-Some-Noise
+# Make some noise!
+By André van Schaik, \
+International Centre for Neuromorphic Systems, \
+Western Sydney University, \
+January 2021\
+\
 This notebook shows how to generate noise with a user defined distribution AND a user defined autocorrelation.